Building Consent Software

 - better customer experiences through digital lodgement and tracking, as well as self-service visibility

-We expect the new system will go live in early May 2026 and our building team will get in touch with applicants that are getting close to the new system coming online in order to help them get their RFI's completed in good time.
+We expect the new system will go live in late early June 2026.
+Our building team will get in touch with applicants that are getting close to the new system coming online in order to help them get their RFI's completed in good time.

 Stay Informed